Managing Report and Document Layouts

 Built-in and custom report layouts

-Dynamics 365 includes several built-in layouts.
+Finance and Operations, Business edition includes several built-in layouts.
 Built-in layouts are predefined layouts that are designed for specific reports.
-Dynamics 365 reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
-You cannot modify a built-in report layout from Dynamics 365 but you use them as a starting point for building your own custom report layouts.
+Finance and Operations, Business edition reports will have a built-in layout as either an RDLC report layout, Word report layout, or in some cases both.
+You cannot modify a built-in report layout from Finance and Operations, Business edition but you use them as a starting point for building your own custom report layouts.

 Custom layouts are report layouts that you design to change the appearance of a report.
 You typically create a custom layout based on a built-in layout, but you can create them from scratch or from a copy of an existing custom layout.
 Custom layouts enable you to have multiple layouts for the same report, which you switch among as needed.
-For example, you can have different layouts for each Dynamics 365 company, or you can have different layouts for the same company for specific occasions or events, like a special campaign or holiday season.
+For example, you can have different layouts for each Finance and Operations, Business edition company, or you can have different layouts for the same company for specific occasions or events, like a special campaign or holiday season.

 Deciding whether to use a Word or RDLC report layout